ColCoutts/management-api-exercise/README.md

 ![rules section](/images/APIExplore1.png)

-We will need the ClientId, Domain, and Client Secret of this App handy for the next steps.
+The ClientId, Domain, and Client Secret of this App should be kept handy for the next steps.

 ![rule page](/images/APIExplore2.png)

 ### Updating Pre-Existing Rules

-We will use an example pre-configured rule: 'Allow Access during weekdays for a specific App' which can be found once clicking on the 'Create Rule' button within the Rules section.
+We will use a pre-configured rule: 'Allow Access during weekdays for a specific App' as an example which can be found once clicking on the 'Create Rule' button within the Rules section.
 Here I've added two important lines to the code, the ```const request = require('request');``` and the ```context.clientMetadata = context.clientMetadata || {};``` which we will use to make requests to the Management API and instantiate a clientMetadata object that we will populate with rule information.

 ```
 function (user, context, callback) {